How to Use Equisorb

 Solid Floor: 7 – 8 bales

 Empty bales on floor, carefully tread down, add water if preferred, to establish as firm a base to the bed as possible.
-The bed will move a little initially, but will settle in 7/10 days.
+The bed will move a little initially, but will settle within 7/10 days.
 Settled depth needs to be 8” (20 cm).

 Rubber Matting: 5 – 7 bales